vivaria/edisonrul.ing/docs/source/cards/level-limit-area-b.md

-# LEVEL LIMIT - AREA B
+# Level Limit - Area B

 *   The effect of "Level Limit - Area B" does not use the chain, it is a continuous effect.
 *   All Level 4 or higher monsters face-up on the field after "Level Limit - Area B" resolves will be in Defense Position.
 You can change the Battle Position of a Level 4 or higher monster, but it will immediately be changed back to Defense Position because of "Level Limit - Area B"'s effect.